MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

     microsoftcommunicationsonline/noam-4a-s7
     ```

-    - The region will be displayed after the **/** as in the above example where there region is: noam
+    - The region will be displayed after the **/** as in the above example where the region is: noam

  - The report will launch with sample data.